Eawag-SWW/datapool_client/README.md

 )
 ```

-To overwrite (change) an already made entry you must pass the instance name and the overwrite-keyword!
+To overwrite (change) an already made entry you should pass the instance name and the overwrite-keyword!
 ```python
 from datapool_client import set_defaults